Nerolf05/gnss-nav-py/README.md

 - for every gnss-receiver supporting raw-nav data output
 - Rinex-nav data export

 Since I have recently started with my thesis, I will unfortunately not have time to implement the project the upcoming months.
-The plan would be to finish a first draft in early 2022.
+The plan would be to finish a first draft in mid 2022 (July).
+Finally i received my orderd receiver :)

 Contributions are welcome :)